-The initial population difference $z = (N_l - N_r)/(N_l +$ N_r) between the left(l) and right(r) component is obtained by loading the Bose-Einstein condensate into an asymmetric double-well potential, which is created by a displacement of the harmonic confinement with respect to the periodic potential.
-The asymmetry can be adjusted by shifting the focussed laser beam which realizes the harmonic confinement in x-direction.
+The initial population difference between the left and right component is obtained by loading the Bose-Einstein condensate into an asymmetric double-well potential, which is created by a displacement of the harmonic confinement with respect to the periodic potential.
+The asymmetry can be adjusted by shifting the focussed laser beam which realizes the harmonic confinement in x direction.
 This is done by means of a piezo actuated mirror mount.
-A relative shift of only 350nm leads to a relative population difference corresponding to the self trapping threshold.
+A relative shift of only 350 nm leads to a relative population difference corresponding to the self-trapping threshold.
 This demands high passive stability of the mechanical setup and makes it necessary to actively stabilize the phase of the periodic potential.
-With out setup we can adjust any initial population imbalance with a standard deviation of $\Delta z = 0.06$.
-The Josephson dynamics is initiated at t = 0 by non-adiabatically (with respect to the tunneling dynamics) changing the potential to a symmetric doublewell (see schematics in Fig. 2).
-After a variable evolution time the potential barrier is suddenly ramped up and the harmonic potential in x-direction is switched off.
+With our setup we can adjust any initial population imbalance with a standard deviation of $\Delta z = 0.06$.
+The Josephson dynamics is initiated at t = 0by nonadiabatically (with respect to the tunneling dynamics) changing the potential to a symmetric double well (see schematics in Fig. 2).
+After a variable evolution time the potential barrier is suddenly ramped-up and the harmonic potential in x direction is switched off.
 This results in dipole oscillations of the atomic clouds around two neighboring minima of the periodic potential.
-Thus by imaging at the time of maximum separation (1.5 ms)we can observe clearly distinct wave packets with a distance of $6.7(5)\mu m$.
-The atomic density is deduced from absorption images with a spatial resolution of $2.8(2)\mu m$.
-In previously reported realizations of Bose-Einstein condensates in double-well potentials [16, 17] the time scale of tunneling dynamics was in the range of thousands of seconds.
-In contrast, our setup allows the realization of nonlinear tunneling times on the order of 50ms, which makes the direct observation of the nonlinear dynamics in a single bosonic Josephson junction possible for the first time.
+Thus by imaging at the time of maximum separation (1.5 ms) we can observe clearly distinct wave packets with a distance of 6.7(5) μm.
+The atomic density is deduced from absorption images with a spatial resolution of 2.2(2) μ m.
+In previously reported realizations of Bose-Einstein condensates in double-well potentials [16,17] the time scale of tunneling dynamics was in the range of thousands of seconds.
+In contrast, our small interwell distance combined with a negligible thermal atomic fraction allows the realization of tunneling times on the order of 50 ms, which makes the direct observation of the nonlinear dynamics in a single bosonic Josephson junction possible for the first time.

-$$\dot{z} = -\sqrt{1 - z^2} \sin \phi \qquad (1)$$
+$$\dot{z} = -\sqrt{1 - z^2} \sin \phi \tag{1}$$

-$$\dot{\phi} = \Lambda z + \frac{z}{\sqrt{1 - z^2}} \cos \phi$$
+$$\dot{\phi} = \Lambda z + \frac{z}{\sqrt{1 - z^2}} \cos \phi,$$